Namibia Safari

 Okonjima Plains Camp

 Okonjima Plains Camp is within the secluded wilderness area of Okonjima Nature Reserve and has majestic sunset views.
-Its design honours the Hanssen’s family cattle-farming history with its accommodation facility of 10 large View Rooms and 14 spacious Classic Rooms.
-The Plains Camp Barn includes a dining and lounge area, a curio shop and a terrasse with views over a waterhole and the Okonjima plains.
+Its design honors the Hanssen family's cattle-farming history with its accommodation facility of 10 large View Rooms and 14 spacious Classic Rooms.
+The Plains Camp Barn includes a dining and lounge area, a curio shop, and a terrace with views over a waterhole and the Okonjima plains.

 Game drives in search of elusive leopards and guided bush walks offer visitors an intimate, up-close perspective of Namibia’s wildlife and, especially, its most protected species.
 Whether you hike or are an avid bird watcher, there are endless ways to spend your time at Okonjima.

-Okonjima Nature Reserve is recognized as one of the premier places to stay to witness carnivores and other endangered species like the aardvark, pangolin and brown hyaena in the wild and to be educated about conservation.
-The AfriCat Foundation was born in the early 1990’s, a Namibia registered non-profit organization which started out primarily as a welfare organization, and has since become focused on research projects which are essential in accomplishing its mission of the long term conservation of Namibia’s wildlife.
+Okonjima Nature Reserve is recognized as one of the premier places to stay to witness carnivores and other endangered species like the aardvark, pangolin, and brown hyena in the wild and to be educated about conservation.
+The AfriCat Foundation was born in the early 1990s as a Namibia-registered non-profit organization, which started out primarily as a welfare organization and has since become focused on research projects that are essential in accomplishing its mission of the long-term conservation of Namibia’s wildlife.

 Program